atolye15/crna-recipe/README.md

 npx -p @storybook/cli sb init --type react_native
 ```

 > _Warning: Probably after you have run the command above, you'll be asked to select a version.
-Cancel it and abort setup._
+Cancel it._

 Storybook CLI automatically installs `v5.0.x`, however `v5.0.x` is an unpublished version for react-native, therefore problems arise during installation.
 In order to avoid this problem we're going to fix our storybook packages in our `package.json` file to latest stable version `4.1.x`.
 (Check [this issue](https://github.com/storybooks/storybook/issues/5893) for more information.)